 She opened the door to the bridge and for a moment her eyes saw the true clusterfuck they were in.
 On the viewscreen, she could spot at least a dozen affini ships, some large, and some so huge that they surely defied the laws of physics.
 Even the largest of the Terran ships looked like flees compared to even the smallest affini vessels.
-Counting the number of Terran ships was impossible, not only were the lines broken and chaotic but there were so many of them.
+Counting the number of Terran ships was impossible, not only were the lines broken and chaotic but there were so many of them, at least a hundred or more.
 A good deal of the ships were entwined in the massive vines coming out of the front of the affini vessels.
 The rest of them, like the Viator, was still shooting without causing even a scratch on the affini vessels’ hull.

 Natalia tore her eyes away from the horrors of the viewscreen “sir, a report from the gunport: only gun nr.3 is still operational, we are having issues with repairing the rest.
 Lieutenant Duran is requesting engineers to be transferred for repairs.”
 It was only now that she realized that she had been speaking while looking at Luis Barcelon, the recent ex-captain of the vessel.

-Alexander Victorian who was sitting in the captain’s chair did not seem to notice “Request denied, the engineers are needed at the generator and hyperdrive.”
-The certainly impressive-looking man had a stern and concerned look, his eyes glued to the viewscreen “go back to the gunport and-” Suddenly one of the vines emerging from an approaching affini vessel moved like a startled and moved towards the ship.
+Alexander Victorian who was sitting in the captain’s chair did not seem to notice “Request denied, the engineers are needed at the hyperdrive.”
+The certainly impressive-looking man had a stern and concerned look, his eyes glued to the viewscreen “go back to the gunport and-” Suddenly one of the vines emerging from an approaching affini vessel moved like lightning towards the ship.
 The Viator shook as the vine wrapped around it like a massive snake.

 The helmsman looked up from a beeping console “they got us!
 And we got a breach…” That did not sound good.